Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 <img id="toobig" src="/assets/images/submit_file_to_challenge.png">

 ## View Submissions of an Evaluation Queue

 ### Viewing Submissions

 All Submissions to an Evaluation queue can be viewed through a leaderboard.
 Annotations can be added to a SubmissionStatus to be displayed.
 Each of these added annotations can be set to either public or private.
 Private annotations cannot be read by people on the a leaderboard unless the Team or Synapse user has **Can Score** or **Admin** permissions on the Evaluation queue.
-Public annotations can be viewed by any Team or user that at least has **Can View** permissions.
+Public annotations can be viewed by any Team or user that have **Can View** permissions.

-To learn how to create a wiki page, please visit [here](wikis.md).
-Below are instructions on how to set up a leaderboard.
 You must know the Evaluation queue ID to do so; see the section on how to "Configure an Evaluation Queue" for instructions on finding the ID.

 ### Adding Leaderboard Widget